thejsway/thejsway/manuscript/chapter16.md

 ## Introduction to events

-Up until now, your JavaScript programs were executed right from the start.
+Up until now, your JavaScript code was executed right from the start.
 The execution order of statements was determined in advance and the only user interactions were data input through `prompt()` calls.

 To add more interactivity, the page should react to the user's actions: clicking on a button, filling a form, etc. In that case, the execution order of statements is not determined in advance anymore, but depends on the user behavior.
 His actions trigger **events** that can be handled by writing JavaScript code.

 This way of writing programs is called **event-driven programming**.
 It is often used by user interfaces, and more generaly anytime a program needs to interact with an user.

-## A first example
+### A first example

 Here's some starter HTML code.